ojengwa/django-multitenants/docs/install.rst

 ==================
 Installation
 ==================
-Assuming you have django installed, the first step is to install ``django-tenant-schemas``.
+Assuming you have django installed, the first step is to install ``django-multitenants``.

 .. code-block:: bash

-    pip install django-tenant-schemas
+    pip install django-multitenants

 Basic Settings
 ==============